gr4vy/gr4vy-go/api/docs/TransactionSummary.md

 `func (o *TransactionSummary) UnsetRawResponseDescription()`

 UnsetRawResponseDescription ensures that no value is present for RawResponseDescription, not even an explicit nil
+### GetCheckoutSessionId

+`func (o *TransactionSummary) GetCheckoutSessionId() string`

+GetCheckoutSessionId returns the CheckoutSessionId field if non-nil, zero value otherwise.

+### GetCheckoutSessionIdOk

+`func (o *TransactionSummary) GetCheckoutSessionIdOk() (*string, bool)`

+GetCheckoutSessionIdOk returns a tuple with the CheckoutSessionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCheckoutSessionId

+`func (o *TransactionSummary) SetCheckoutSessionId(v string)`

+SetCheckoutSessionId sets CheckoutSessionId field to given value.

+### HasCheckoutSessionId

+`func (o *TransactionSummary) HasCheckoutSessionId() bool`

+HasCheckoutSessionId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)